Media in Syria: Internet censorship

 In 2012, there were over 5 million Internet users in Syria.
 Reporters Without Borders listed Ba'athist Syria as an “internet enemy” due to high levels of censorship.
 The Internet was controlled by the Syrian Computer Society (SCS) and the Syrian Telecommunications Establishment (STE).
 The Assad regime monitored activity through the hacking of emails and social networking accounts and phishing.
 Simultaneously, the government released pro-Assad propaganda and engaged in disinformation campaigns to support its cause.
 Ba'athist Syria's penal law required Internet cafes to record all comments in the online chatrooms.
 There was a two-day Internet blackout in 2012, which was orchestrated by the Assad regime.
 Ba'athist authorities constantly blocked journalists and bloggers from attending and reporting on events by arresting and torturing them.
 This was not limited to Syrian journalists as several foreign journalists, such as the members of the Associated Press and Reuters, were also arrested and expelled from the country over their reporting.

 Press freedom

 Reporters Without Borders ranked Ba'athist Syria 179th out of 180 countries in the world on its 2024 Press Freedom Index.
-On the Press Freedom Barometer for 2022, the organization reports that 1 journalist has been killed, while 27 journalists and 2 media workers have been imprisoned.
+On the Press Freedom Barometer for 2022, the organization reported that one journalist had been killed, while 27 journalists and two media workers had been imprisoned.

+Transitional period after the fall of Assad

+More than a year after the fall of Assad in December 2024, Syria’s media landscape remains in transition.
+State broadcasting has resumed under the new authorities, while exiled and opposition outlets have gained greater access inside the country and foreign journalists have returned in larger numbers.
+The government has also begun consultations on a new media law covering broadcasters, news agencies, digital platforms and social media.
+Press freedom groups have called for the law to guarantee editorial independence, establish an independent regulator, protect confidential sources and prevent journalists from being detained because of their work.
+Despite the wider opening, serious concerns remain.
+Journalists have continued to face detention under Assad-era laws and restrictions have been imposed on several categories of content.
+Political instability, weak legal and regulatory frameworks, poor infrastructure, limited funding and low public trust present major challenges.
+Syria remained near the bottom of the 2025 World Press Freedom Index at 177th out of 180 countries, but its ranking improved significantly to 141th place in 2026.